 Personal Injury Liability

 Personal injury sounds like physical harm which is covered above, but it is damage to a person’s reputation or character.
 It can also include false arrest, detention, or confinement against one’s will.

 If someone is injured on your property as a result of your operations, you may feel a moral obligation to cover the injured parties’ reasonable medical expenses.
 This may help you to avoid a costly and drawn-out lawsuit.
 Reasonable medical expenses can include surgery, x-rays, ambulance and hospital expenses, and other medical services.

 Tenants Legal Liability covers your rented premises such as your office or retail space.
 It protects you against liability for damages such as fire or water damage and will compensate the property owner (i.e. landlord) for damages.
 Property that you own (buildings, inventory, computers, furniture) is not covered under the liability policy.
 This can be covered separately on a property policy.

 Here are some examples of the types of losses that would be covered under a CGL policy.

-You are a roofing contractor and, due to improper work, your customer’s roof leaks over several months causing water damage.
+- You are a roofing contractor and, due to improper work, your customer’s roof leaked over several months causing water damage.